CAPT. THOMAS GRAVES OF VA, ANCESTORS AND DESCENDANTSWHAT IS KNOWN -- SEE NEWEST RESEARCH RESULTS AT BOTTOM OF PAGE:

 It is possible that Capt.
 Thomas Graves studied law and was a barrister.
 Note the bequeathing of law books "to my brother Thomas" in the will of William Crashawe.
 Articles about the Croshaw family in the Graves Family Newsletter (pages 52-54, 1995, and page 81, 1994) are pertinent.
 They state that Capt.
 Raleigh Croshaw arrived in Oct.
 1608 in Jamestown, VA with Capt.
 Thomas Graves.
 One of his sons, Joseph Croshaw, was a barrister, believed to have been trained in England, and apparently his father, Capt.
 Raleigh Croshaw, also had been a barrister there before he emigrated.
 A search for a barrister named Thomas Graves in England might be helpful.

-- Thomas1, John2, Ralph3, Ralph4
+- Thomas1, John2, Ralph3, Ralph4 -- most likely line

 - Thomas1, Thomas2, Thomas3, John4, John5

 The first option is a definite possibility, but the second option is extremely unlikely.
-That is because 3 of the 4 lines exactly match known Graves lines.
+That is because 2 of the 3 lines exactly match known Graves lines.
 The likelihood of a Graves couple adopting an unrelated Graves child, or of a Graves man fathering a child by the wife of an unrelated Graves man, seems remote.
-Option 3 is at least part of the problem; even with the best research, when documentation is incomplete there is a tendency to rely on less rigorous proof.
+Option 4 is at least part of the problem; even with the best research, when documentation is incomplete there is a tendency to rely on less rigorous proof.

 (2) Line 3 may have been from Capt.
 Thomas Graves, possibly through a child of a female descendant, but is very unlikely to be descended from Capt.
 Thomas Graves through a direct male line.
 This is because the Y-DNA of descendants does not match that of any other known Graves family.